 - Honors, awards, appointments, etc. with regard to relevant scientific activities in the field of toxicology are considered in a positive light.

-- Two references are required.
-References need to be of high quality with good knowledge of and ability to thoroughly judge the character of the applicant.
-At least one reference must be a member of the RTC.
-The other must be either a RTC member or be board certified in toxicology (DABT).
-If you do not know an RTC member, please contact the RTC Secretary to arrange for an interview.
+Two references are required.
+References need to be from individuals able to comment in some detail regarding (1) your knowledge of toxicology, (2) your character and integrity as a professional scientist, and (3) your status as an independent consultant.
+Each reference must possess the ability to thoroughly judge your suitability as a member of RTC.
+At least one reference must be from a member of the RTC.
+The other must be either another RTC member or from someone board certified in toxicology (e.g., DABT).
+References should not be supplied by current subordinates.
+If you do not know an RTC member, please contact the RTC Secretary to arrange for an interview..

 Acceptance & Approval Process